 The Iona College Hall of Famer joined the Gaels in 1976 after a successful prep career at North Babylon High School.
 In four seasons at Iona, where he played for the inspirational Jim Valvano, Hamilton helped guide the Gaels to an impressive 84-31 record and the program’s first two NCAA Tournament appearances.

 Best known for his outstanding long-range shooting, Hamilton ended his career as Iona's fourth all-time leading scorer, with 1,412 points.
 His .883 free throw percentage during the 1976-77 seasons ranks as the third best single-season performance by a Gael.
-During the 1979-80 season, Hamilton led the squad with 63 steals over 34 games to average just under two per contest.
-Also in 1979, Hamilton scored a career-high 37 points in a win over Pittsburgh at the Nassau Coliseum.
+During the 1979-80 season, Hamilton led the squad with 63 steals over 34 games to average just less than two per contest.
+Also in 1979, Hamilton scored a career-high 37 points in a win against Pittsburgh at Nassau Coliseum.
 It is the ninth-best single-game performance in the history of Iona basketball.
 During his senior season, Hamilton scored 32 points against Georgetown in front of a nationally televised audience on NBC’s Game of the Week.

 The Boston Celtics selected Hamilton in the fourth round of the 1980 NBA Draft.
 However, Hamilton suffered a career-ending injury during the preseason.

 Since concluding his playing days, Hamilton has ventured into several careers, including as an AAU Director and international scout.
 He also enjoyed a 16-year stint with the Xerox Corporation.
 Hamilton has experience speaking to organizations regarding team-building and player development.
 He also served as part of the broadcast team for ESPN and Iona College TV/radio.